bossman48/GLADIGATOR/README.md

 &nbsp;

-## Descriptions of folders and files in the GeDiLiP repository
+## Descriptions of folders and files in the GALDIGATOR repository

 :warning: :warning:

-1. GeDiLiP on customized dataset is stored in **Main-Project** folder.
+1. GALDIGATOR on customized dataset is stored in **Main-Project** folder.
-2. GeDiLiP on SkipGNN's dataset(DisGeNet-curated) is stored in **Comparison-SkipGNN** folder.
+2. GALDIGATOR on SkipGNN's dataset(DisGeNet-curated) is stored in **Comparison-SkipGNN** folder.
-3. GeDiLiP on OGB's dataset(ogbl-biokg) is stored in **Comparison-SkipGNN** folder.
+3. GALDIGATOR on OGB's dataset(ogbl-biokg) is stored in **Comparison-SkipGNN** folder.

 There is a readme file inside of the every project folder.